The LUFS [loudness units relative to full scale] meters in LEVELS are extremely accurate at displaying the perceived loudness of audio material.

-This is called loudness normalisation and it stops the consumer from constantly reaching for the remote to control the volume.
+This is called loudness normalization and it stops the consumer from constantly reaching for the remote to control the volume.

 If your track is breaching the threshold during mixing you could reduce the amount of compression or limiting to both reduce the loudness and increase the dynamic range.
 Alternatively, if you didn't want to change the compression you could lower the overall volume of the mix using a gain plugin on the output bus.